NucleusEngineering/hack-your-pipe/02_activate/22_solution/README.md

 ## Create Synthetic Data

-You will use the clickstream data from the ingest and transform section as an example.
+You will use the click stream data from the ingest and transform section as an example.

-If you havent worked through the ingest and transform chapter follow `01_ingest_and_transform/12_solution/README.md`.
+If you haven't worked through the ingest and transform chapter follow `01_ingest_and_transform/12_solution/README.md`.

 Before moving on make sure that your BigQuery project has a dataset `ecommerce_sink` with the tables `cloud_run`, `dataflow` and `pubsub_direct`.
-The tables should be populated with at least 1000 datapoints each.
+The tables should be populated with at least 1000 data points each.

 ## Run ML Pipeline